zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/shell.rst

 ``mesh netidx [NetIdx]``
 ------------------------

 	Get or set the message network index.
 The network index determines which network key is used to encrypt mesh packets that are sent with the shell, but has no effect on modules outside the shell's control.
-The network key must already be added to the device, either through provisioning or by a Config Client.
+The network key must already be added to the device, either through provisioning or by a Configuration Client.

 	* ``NetIdx``: If present, sets the new network index.
 If omitted, the current network index is printed.